postmanlabs/postman-flows/tutorials/chaining-requests.md

 ![](../static/chaining/start-flow.gif)

-## Conditional

 !!!warning
-This tutorial is under-construction
+The rest of this tutorial is under-construction
 !!!

+## Conditional

 There might be situations where we want to conditionally send the second request.